-- Users that were most active in the night time, tended to have higher feature importance scores for Friday and Saturday.
+- The users most active in the night time tended to have higher feature importance scores for Friday and Saturday.

-- Users that were more active during the evening (4 to 8pm) gravitated towards sports content, while the rest of the users were more interested in local news with a splash of entertainment.
+- Users more active during the evening (4 to 8pm) gravitated towards sports content.
+Meanwhile, the rest of the users read local news with a splash of entertainment.

-- Users most active during the day tended to be less active on their phones compared to their computers and tablets.
+- Users most active during the day were less active on their phones, compared to their computers and tablets.

 Step 6: Deploy

 With the users spread across 4 different time frames, the last and final step is to send those emails.
 If inclined to incorporate some of the insights from step 5, you can adjust your strategies a bit.
 In this example, maybe you want to tailor the evening newsletter with different content compared to other time windows.
-Or maybe you can adjust each newsletter depending on what device it is more likely to be consumed on.
+Or maybe you can adjust each newsletter depending on what device the user will likely use.
 In either case, there will always be plenty of things you can experiment with and test.

-Machine learning can be burdensome for your business if not approached in the right way, but as you can see from the example above, it’s becoming easier and easier to turn what used to be very complicated problems into something more tractable.
+Machine learning can be burdensome for your business if not approached in the right way.
+But as you can see from the example above, it is easier and easier to turn what used to be very complicated problems into something more tractable.
 Whether you’re having issues with setting up machine learning infrastructure, engineering the right features for your models, or explaining the output, the Vidora platform provides ways to move forward with less headaches and great results.